 Consulting revenue includes fees paid by clients for advice and services and commissions from insurance companies for the placement of individual and group contracts.
 Fee revenue for engagements where remuneration is based on time plus out-of-pocket expenses is recognized based on the amount of time consulting professionals expend on the engagement.
 For fixed fee engagements, revenue is recognized using a proportional performance model.
 Revenue from insurance commissions not subject to a fee arrangement is recorded over the effective period of the applicable policies.
-Revenues for asset based fees are recognized on an accrual basis by applying the daily/monthly rate as contractually agreed with the client to the applicable net asset value.
-On a limited number of engagements, performance fees may also be earned for achieving certain pre-determined performance criteria.
+Revenue for asset based fees is recognized on an accrual basis by applying the daily/monthly rate as contractually agreed with the client to the applicable net asset value.
+On a limited number of engagements, performance fees may also be earned for achieving certain prescribed performance criteria.
 Such fees are recognized when the performance criteria have been achieved and agreed to by the client.
-Expenses incurred by professional staff in the generation of revenue are billed to the client and included in revenue.
+Reimbursable expenses incurred by professional staff in the generation of revenue and sub-advisory fees related to investment management are included in revenue and the related expenses are included in other operating expenses.

 Cash and Cash Equivalents: Cash and cash equivalents primarily consist of certificates of deposit and time deposits, with original maturities of three months or less, and money market funds.
 The estimated fair value of the Company's cash and cash equivalents approximates their carrying value.
-The Company is required to maintain operating funds of approximately \$250 million related to regulatory requirements outside the U.S. or as collateral under captive insurance arrangements.
+The Company is required to maintain operating funds of approximately \$190 million related to regulatory requirements outside the U.S. or as collateral under captive insurance arrangements.